-Potash Corp.’s profit nearly doubles on fall in costs
+Potash Corp. profit tops expectations as costs fall, potash sales rise

+Potash and rival Agrium Inc announced in September a plan to merge, combining Potash’s fertilizer capacity, the world’s largest, and Agrium’s farm retail network, North America’s biggest.

+“We continue to work through the regulatory process in key jurisdictions and remain confident the transaction will close mid-2017,” Tilk said.

-The company’s net earnings rose to $149-million, or 18 cents per share, in the first quarter ended March 31, from $75-million, or 9 cents per share, a year earlier.
+The company’s net earnings nearly doubled to $149-million, or 18 cents per share, in the first quarter ended March 31, beating the analysts’ average estimate of 11 cents.

-However, revenue fell 8 per cent to $1.11-billion.Report Typo/Error
+However, total revenue fell 8 per cent to $1.11-billion, despite a 13.4 per cent rise in potash sales.

+Analysts on average had expected $1.06-billion, according to Thomson Reuters I/B/E/S.Report Typo/Error

 - Potash Corporation of Saskatchewan Inc$22.660.00(0.00%)